top of page

 www.thecovenantofgod.com

 The Passover is an annual observance at a specifically appointed time in the Bible calendar of Almighty God.
 It is not well understood by most Bible believers today.
 Many Christian churches teach that God no longer requires its observance, or the other extreme is that the symbols can be taken multiple times throughout the year.
-The Bible, however, commands that the Passover is an annual memorial that must be observed (Deut.
+The Bible, however, commands that the Passover is to be an annual memorial observance (Deut.
 16).
 In this study, we will examine the purpose of the Passover, the correct timing of its observance, and why it represents one of the essential aspects of God’s covenant.

 For also our Passover, Christ, was sacrificed, so that we might keep the Feast, not with old leaven, nor with the leaven of amorality and wickedness, but with unleavened sincerity and truth (1Cor.
 5:7b-8a; RNT; emphasis added).